-Spending the holidays with a narcissist is often anything but merry.
-If you’ve been in a relationship with a personality disordered woman or man or come from a family that’s chock full ‘o’
+Spending the first holiday season without the narcissist or borderline ex is often anything but merry.
+If you’ve been in a relationship with a personality disordered individual or come from a family that’s chock full ‘o’

-nuts characterological psychopathology, you probably have some nightmare before, during and after Christmas stories.
-Holidays like Thanksgiving, Christmas, Hanukkah, New Year’s, Valentine’s Day, birthdays . . .
-National Arbor Day often trigger narcissistic or borderline rages, tantrums, pout-outs and perfectionist rampages of epic proportions.
+nuts characterological psychopathology, you likely have some nightmare stories to tell.
+Holidays like Thanksgiving, Christmas, Hanukkah, New Year’s, Valentine’s Day, birthdays or National Arbor Day often trigger narcissistic or borderline rages, tantrums, pout-outs and perfectionist rampages of epic proportions.
 There are different reasons for this.

-As awful as Christmas can be with the Grinch-slash- perpetual adult toddler, the first holiday season after ending an abusive relationship can also be an emotional roller coaster ride.
-This is especially the case if you allowed yourself to become isolated during the relationship.
-The same is true for those of you who’ve decided to distance yourself from toxic parents or siblings.
-The first holiday can be sad, joyous, lonely (although there are few things lonelier than being in a relationship with a narcissist), confusing and/or provide a sense of sweet, sweet relief.
+As awful as Christmas can be with the Grinch-slash- perpetual adult toddler, spending the first holiday season without the narcissist or borderline ex can also be an emotional roller coaster ride.
+This is especially true if you allowed yourself to become isolated during the relationship.
+This can also apply if you distanced yourself from toxic parents or siblings.
+The first holiday can be sad, joyous, lonely confusing and/or provide a sense of sweet, sweet relief.
+Although, there are few things lonelier than being in a relationship with a narcissist, histrionic, borderline or other Cluster B variety pack.

-You can interpret the loss of the relationship as evidence that no one will ever love you again and that you’re doomed to be alone forever and ever.
-Or, you can see it as an opportunity to begin anew, heal the original family of origin wounds and make healthier choices in all areas of your life.
-Instead of wasting your time and energy caring for and trying to please a terminally colicky and never satisfied for very long narcissist this holiday, you can begin taking care of you.
+It’s an opportunity to begin anew.
+Specifically, I recommend clients take this time to heal family of origin wounds and make healthier choices in all areas of their life — including their relationships.
+Instead of wasting your time and energy caring for and trying to please a terminally colicky and never satisfied for very long narcissist or borderline this holiday, you get the opportunity to begin taking care of you.

-If you still can’t think of ways to practice self-care this holiday season, here are some suggestions:
+If you still can’t think of ways to practice self-care during the first holiday season without the narcissist or borderline ex , here are some suggestions:

 Don’t overdo on the decorations, gifts or socializing, unless you want to and it makes you happy.
 Aim for a holiday season during which you enjoy a glass of eggnog instead of tiptoeing around a narcissist or borderline’s eggshells.
 If you want to socialize, go for it.
-If you want to spend a quiet day watching an Alfred Hitchcock movie marathon while eating chicken tikka masala in your bathrobe then call Curry in a Hurry and fire up the Amazon Prime.
+Or, would you rather spend a quiet day watching an Alfred Hitchcock movie marathon while eating chicken tikka masala in your bathrobe? hen call Curry in a Hurry and fire up the streaming service.
 If a walk on the beach or in the woods with the dogs feels good, that’s okay, too.

 Don’t obligate yourself to attend holiday parties and other festivities if you don’t feel up to it.
 If you think you’d feel better being around others, then go.
 Don’t do anything out of fear, obligation or guilt.
 Even if that means not attending Auntie Hildegard’s annual dry turkey and god awful fruitcake dinner.
 You get to choose what feels right for you.
 Healing isn’t one-size-fits all.
 What worked for your best friend, cousin or a support forum buddy might not work for you.
 So what feels comfortable and just right to you?
 Do that.

 Did your borderline sabotage holiday meals with your family?
 That won’t be on the menu this year.
-Was it impossible to shop for your Crazy?
+Was it impossible to shop for Crazy?
 No longer your circus, no longer your monkey.
 Did your narcissist pee all over your joy of Christmas trees?
-Well, to heck with that.
-Go to a tree lot and get yourself the biggest, most gorgeous tree you can fit in your home.
+Then go to a tree farm and get yourself the biggest, most gorgeous tree you can fit in your home.
 If the ex made everyone miserable with unrealistic demands for a perfect tree and decorations, get yourself a little Charlie Brown tree or no tree at all.
-You get to choose.
+You choose.